 Tokyo Metropolitan Expressway Central Circular Route

-Tokyo Outer Loop Road (Kan-etsu Expressway-Tomei Expressway Section)
+Tokyo Outer Ring Road (Kan-etsu Expressway-Tomei Expressway Section)

 For the 16 km section that runs between the Kan-etsu Expressway and Tomei Expressway, a deep-bore tunnel structure has been adopted in order to minimize effects on the living and natural environment in the area along this section of roadway.
-The project was initiated in May 2009, and with the aim of completion in 2020, the central government, East Nippon Expressway Company, and Central Nippon Expressway Company are moving forward with construction.
+Following initiation of the project in May 2009 the central government, East Nippon Expressway Company, and Central Nippon Expressway Company are moving forward with construction.

-The outermost of the Three Loop Roads, the National Capital Region Central Loop Road (Ken-o-do) is approximately 300 km long and runs at an approximate 40 to 60 km radius from the center of Tokyo.
+The outermost of the Three Ring Expressways, the Metropolitan Inter-City Expressway (Ken-o-do) is approximately 300 km long and runs at an approximate 40 to 60 km radius from the center of Tokyo.
 The roadway connects core business cities and distribution hubs with the Port of Yokohama, Narita Airport, and other transportation centers, helping to form the regional road network, and plays an important role in the further development of the Tama area and the entire capital region.

 (Junktion/Interchange names are tentative・Excludes sections already open to traffic)